-Frequently Asked Questions about Solar Energy
+Frequently Asked Questions About Solar Energy

-When you’re an informed consumer, it will be easier to discuss all your options for saving money with solar.
 From how our solar panels work, to qualifying for tax credits to lower the cost of installation, use the answers to these 19 top solar questions as your personal cheat sheet.

 Solar panels are made of highly excitable, conductive materials.
 When the sun’s rays hit the solar panels, the reaction creates direct current (DC) electricity.

 Since most homes and businesses use alternating current (AC) electricity, your solar-generated DC energy will pass through an inverter to become AC electricity.
 Then it flows through your property’s wiring and behaves just like the power you’ve been using your whole life.

 Your solar panels don’t need sunshine, per se, to generate electricity as much as they need direct, unobstructed access to the sun’s UV rays.
 Similar to how your skin still tans when it’s overcast outside, your solar panels will still generate electricity during cloudy, rainy, or snowy days — they just won’t produce as much energy as they do during clear days.
 Solar panels do not generate electricity at night since the sun’s not out.
 This is when staying connected to the power grid comes in handy as you’ll still have electricity to Netflix and chill.

 In reality, you probably won’t want to go off grid.
 The practice is known as “islanding”, or when you connect your solar array to batteries so you’ll be able to power your home or business entirely on solar energy instead of using the utility company for power.